Spread betting: Bets on the total (over/under)

-In addition to the spread bet, a very common "side bet" on an event is the total (commonly called the over/under or O/U) bet.
+In addition to the spread bet, a very common "side bet" on an event is the total (commonly called the over–under or O/U) bet.
 This is a bet on the total number of points scored by both teams.
 Suppose team A is playing team B and the total is set at 44.5 points.
 If the final score is team A 24, team B 17, the total is 41 and bettors who took the under will win.
 If the final score is team A 30, team B 31, the total is 61 and bettors who took the over will win.
 The total is popular because it allows gamblers to bet on their overall perception of the game (e.g., a high-scoring offensive show or a defensive battle) without needing to pick the actual winner.

 In the UK, these bets are sometimes called spread bets, but rather than a simple win/loss, the bet pays more or less depending on how far from the spread the final result is.

-Example: In a football match the bookmaker believes that 12 or 13 corners will occur, thus the spread is set at 12–13.
+Example: In a football match the bookmaker believes that 12 or 13 corner kicks will occur, thus the spread is set at 12–13.